happypeter/LGCB/book/book_intro.md

 ### This book is for Chinese people
-As a Chinese, I know my fellow citizens generally do not speak English well, but I do believe that no matter what is your birth tongue, as long as you want to learn Linux, you should use English as your language for work.
+As a Chinese, I know my fellow citizens generally do not speak English well, but I do believe that no matter what your birth tongue is, as long as you want to learn Linux, you should use English as your language for work.
 Otherwise you are on the wrong track.
 Learning materials in Chinese are so hard to find, and the translations are usually very bad.